-Patient Care Experience: A minimum of 500 hours of patient care experience or a combination of patient care, volunteer activities and mentor shadowing.
+Patient Care Experience: A minimum of 500 hours of patient care experience.

-Baccalaureate degree: Must be awarded from an accredited institution or an equivalent institution.
-Degree must be completed prior to May 31, 2017.
+Baccalaureate degree: Must be awarded from an accredited institution prior to matriculation.

 Prerequisite Courses: Please see below for the specific courses required under each discipline.

 Any student accepted for admission to the program must have official college transcripts documenting completion of all requirements sent directly to Carroll University prior to matriculation.
 Accepted students are required to have completed a health screening, updated immunizations and tuberculosis screening according to current Centers of Disease Control and Prevention (CDC) recommendations for health professionals, background investigation and drug screening prior to beginning the PA program.